oblivia-simplex/Narrativity/2_strang.md

 Turn your face toward the back seat.
 Walk up the stairs to an apartment set in stone.
 Listen to the parking lot below.
 A man lies on the outside of a fence, exhaling.
-This is the view of others\' rooftops, making them into little pieces of pie.
+This is the view of others' rooftops, making them into little pieces of pie.
 Rows of fluorescent tubes.
 On the islands of a nearly drained sea, turtles lie exposed and cracked roots tremble in a particularly strong wind.
 The mail is delivered with surprising accuracy down the storm drain.
-You\'re alarmed by the presence of gunmen in your hotel room.
+You're alarmed by the presence of gunmen in your hotel room.

 ## 2:49am